MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 		> names(claimsDF)
 	      [1] "RowNum"  "age"     "car.age" "type"    "cost"    "number"

 5. To save the data into an .xdf file rather than importing data into a data frame in memory, add the *outFile* parameter.
-Specify a path to a writeable directory:
+Specify a path to a writable directory:

 		> claimsDF <- rxImport(inData=mySourceFile, outFile = "c:/users/temp/claims.xdf")